Israeli espionage in the United States: Political espionage

 In more recent times, Israeli political espionage often entails electronic surveillance.
 The 2015 Iran nuclear talks spying episode is a prime example: U.S. counterspies believed Israel intercepted communications (likely via signals intelligence or cyber means) among U.S. and other delegations.
 Additionally, Israel possibly placed agents or devices close to the negotiations (e.g. bugging hotels, as a related report suggested Israeli-linked malware targeted the hotels hosting the talks).
-Israel then allegedly used the gleaned information in an influence campaign – briefing friendly U.S. lawmakers to lobby against the impending Iran deal, creating a conflict with the Obame administration.
+Israel then allegedly used the gleaned information in an influence campaign – briefing friendly U.S. lawmakers to lobby against the impending Iran deal, creating a conflict with the Obama administration.
 In 2019, Israel allegedly tried to spy on the White House and sensible places in Washington.

 There have also been recurring, if unverified, reports of Israeli efforts to blackmail or influence U.S. politicians.
 Aside from the Epstein theory (discussed above) of sexual-blackmail operations, one historical anecdote involves the Clinton-Lewinsky scandal.
 A few reports suggested Mossad had obtained tapes of President Bill Clinton's intimate conversations and used them to pressure the U.S. In another case, the FBI in the 1990s investigated whether an Israeli listening device had been found on a secure phone at the State Department, fueling rumors Israel bugged diplomatic communications.
 The investigation, known as the "MEGA" affair, never publicly named a culprit, and Israel strongly denied any bugging of State Department lines.
 There was speculation about a spy or spy network in the State Department called Mega, which could be placed even higher up than Pollard.

 Finally, Israel is known to keep a very close watch on U.S. domestic political currents that affect Israeli interests.
 Israeli diplomats and intelligence officers monitor Congress and elections (overtly and covertly) to anticipate shifts in U.S. Middle East policy.
 Counterintelligence reports often noted unusual Israeli interest in the workings of the National Security Council and Pentagon policy shops.
 One former U.S. security official was quoted as saying that "No foreign country has a more effective informational network inside our Congress than Israel does".